San Gregorio Magno al Celio

-San Gregorio Magno al Celio, also known as San Gregorio al Celio or simply San Gregorio, is a church in Rome, Italy, which is part of a monastery of monks of the Camaldolese branch of the Benedictine Order.
-On 10 March 2012, the 1,000th anniversary of the founding of the Camaldolese in 1012 was celebrated here at a Vespers service attended by Anglican and Catholic prelates and jointly led by Pope Benedict XVI and Rowan Williams, Archbishop of Canterbury.
+San Gregorio Magno al Celio, also known as San Gregorio al Celio or simply San Gregorio, is a Catholic church in Rome, Italy, part of a monastery of the Camaldolese branch of the Benedictine Order.
 San Gregorio is located on the Caelian Hill, in front of the Palatine.
-Next to the basilica and monastery is a convent of nuns and a homeless shelter run by Mother Teresa of Calcutta's congregation, the Missionaries of Charity.
+Next to the church is a convent of nuns and a homeless shelter run by the Missionaries of Charity.

 History

 The church had its beginning as a simple oratory added to a family villa suburbana of Pope Gregory I, who converted the villa into a monastery, c.
 575–80, before his election as pope (590).
-Augustine of Canterbury was prior of the monastery before leading the Gregorian mission to the Anglo-Saxons seven years later.
+Augustine of Canterbury was prior of the monastery before leading the Gregorian mission to the Anglo-Saxons seven years later at Gregory's urging.
 The community was dedicated to the Apostle Andrew.
 It retained its original dedication in early medieval documents, then was normally recorded after 1000 as dedicated to St. Gregory in Clivo Scauri.
 The term in Clivo Scauri reflected its site along the principal access road, the Clivus Scauri, which ran up the ancient slope (clivus) that rose from the valley between the Palatine Hill and the Caelian.

 The decayed church and the small monastery attached to it on the now-isolated hill passed to the Camaldolese monks in 1573.
 This Order still occupies the monastery.
 The archives of the monastery were published by the Camaldolese abbot Gian Benedetto Mittarelli in his monumental history, the Annales Camaldulenses ordini S. Benedicti ab anno 970 ad anno 1770 (published 1755–1773).

 The current edifice was rebuilt on the old site to designs by Giovanni Battista Soria in 1629–1633, commissioned by Cardinal Scipione Borghese; work was suspended with his death, and taken up again in 1642.
 Francesco Ferrari (1725–1734) designed the interior.